mgrec/PHPMailDyn/README.md

 ### Create a mail template

-Create your html template and place #var.
+Create your html template and use #var.

 ```html
 <!doctype html>